hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 You can use `jconsole` or any other JMX client to monitor your Hazelcast Cluster.
 As a sample, below is the `jconsole` screenshot of the Clustered JMX hierarchy.

 ![](images/ClusteredJMX.png)

+### Enabling SSL for Clustered JMX

+By default, Clustered JMX is served unencrypted.
+To enable SSL for Clustered JMX, use the following command line parameters for your Management Center deployment.

+- `-Dhazelcast.mc.jmx.ssl=true` (default is false)
+- `-Djavax.net.ssl.keyStore=path to your keyStore`
+- `-Djavax.net.ssl.keyStorePassword=password for your keyStore`

 ### Clustered JMX API